What parking and transit expenses are eligible?

 - Streetcar

-- Parking Apps
+- Parking meters

-What is NOT eligible?
+What is not eligible

-- Fuel/gasoline (gas) expenses
+- Business-travel expenses

 - Airline flights

-- Scooter sharing expenses
+- Scooter sharing and micromobility